Questions? We Can Help

 A: In your first semester, you are automatically assigned a schedule, which guarantees you the classes you need.
 To plan your subsequent semesters you will meet with your academic advisor to select your classes.
 You will be mailed more information about your schedule near the end of the summer.

 A: Champlain College provides its students with many opportunities to learn how to get the most out of their valuable college education and build skills for a successful future.
-In addition to academic support services which include peer-tutoring through its campus labs and 24/7 online tutoring through Smarthinking, Champlain also offers each student the opportunity to work with an academic coach.
+In addition to academic support services which include peer-tutoring through its campus labs and 24/7 online tutoring through Smarthinking, Champlain also offers each student the opportunity to work with an academic coach to build your academic skills, such as goal-setting, organizational strategies, reading strategies, note-taking, study strategies, time management and test-taking.
 Check out all the opportunities Champlain has to offer here.

 A: There is no better time than when you're in college to spend a semester or a year in a foreign country and earn college credit.
 The key to studying abroad is meeting with an advisor early on to let him or her know your intentions.
 That way, he or she can help you plan your schedule to incorporate a study abroad semester into your four-year plan.
 For more on studying abroad and to learn about our existing programs, click here.